shammasov-max/lazy-compose/README.md

 In the following example elements of the list will not rerender with out changing id

     ```jsx
+    // constant - returns memoized identity function for an argument
+    // just like React.useCallback
     import {compose, constant} from './src/lazyCompose'
-    // constant - returns the same memoized function for each argrum
-    // just like React.useCallback
-    import {compose, constant} from './src/lazyComposition'

     const List = ({dispatch, data}) =>
         data.map( id =>